aregtech/areg-sdk/framework/mcrouter/Readme.md

 This folder contains the source codes of Multicast Router (`mcrouter`) used to create a network of connected Things and contains following folders:

 * [app](./app)              -- The source codes to start application.
-Under Windows OS it may start as consolde application or system service.
+Under Windows OS it may start as console application or system service.
 * [resource](./resource)    -- The folder with resource files of `mcrouter`
 * [tcp](./tcp)              -- The folder with source codes of TCP/IP connection of `mcrouter`.